-The sustainability of the program framework that was adapted will be key going forward, and it implementation in none recovery efforts much become a priority Core indicator 4 Planning and management of human settlements incorporate disaster risk reduction elements, including enforcement of building codes.
+The sustainability of the program framework that was adapted will be key going forward, and it implementation in none recovery efforts much become a priority Priority for action 4: Core indicator 4 Planning and management of human settlements incorporate disaster risk reduction elements, including enforcement of building codes.
 Level of Progress achieved:

-3: Institutional commitment attained, but achievements are neither comprehensive nor substantial Is there investment to reduce the risk of vulnerable urban settlements?
-Yes Means of verification:
+3: Institutional commitment attained, but achievements are neither comprehensive nor substantial Means of verification:

-- Yes: Investment in drainage infrastructure in flood prone areas - No: Slope stabilisation in landslide prone areas - Yes: Training of masons on safe construction technology - No: Provision of safe land for low income households and communities Description:
+- Is there investment to reduce the risk of vulnerable urban settlements?
+Yes - Yes: Investment in drainage infrastructure in flood prone areas - No: Slope stabilisation in landslide prone areas - Yes: Training of masons on safe construction technology - No: Provision of safe land for low income households and communities Description: